Back to Work

 Are you listed on relevant sites?

-Do you have a flexible resume format, or a video pitch ready to be sent across?
+Do you have a flexible resume format or a video pitch ready to be sent?

-Are you mentally prepared to get back to better, more satisfying work?
-We never really stopped working, whatever the world thinks.
+Are you mentally prepared to return to better, more satisfying work?
+Regardless of what the world thinks, we never really stop working.

-I look forward to more stories being shared, whether you are on the journey, or have reached somewhere.
+I look forward to sharing more stories, whether you are on the journey or have reached somewhere.

-Meanwhile, have a look at the recording of the 2018 event where Swati and I met.
+Meanwhile, look at the recording of the 2018 event where Swati and I met.

 Keep sharing, keep writing …